Ennui23/Ombre/README.md

 ### Is this application production-ready?
 No. This application is intended as an academic prototype and is not optimized for production deployment.

+Please check your Android Studio Kotlin settings:

+1. Go to **Preferences > Kotlin Compiler**
+2. Set **Target JVM Version** to `17`
+3. Sync Gradle and rebuild

+This app is built for Kotlin JVM target 17 for compatibility.